permguard/permguard/site/content/docs/0.1/command-line/use-the-permguard-cli.md

   permguard [command]

 Available Commands:
-  applications    Manage applications on the remote server apply       Apply the plan to the remote ledger authn       Manage tenants and identities on the remote server authz       Manage ledgers on the remote server
+  apps        Manage applications on the remote server apply       Apply the plan to the remote ledger authn       Manage tenants and identities on the remote server authz       Manage ledgers on the remote server